 A minimum of 17 credits (including NUR101) must be completed before progressing to NUR105.

 No student will be allowed in any health care agency without clearance from the Health Office of Nassau Community College.
-Nursing students are required to submit evidence of a physical examination, antibody tiers and inoculations prior to their first clinical assignment in NUR101 and annually thereafter.
+Nursing students are required to submit evidence of a physical examination, antibody tiers and inoculations prior to the beginning of the semester for NUR 101 and prior to the beginning of each semester thereafter.

 Drug screening may be required at some affiliating institutions.
 Failure of the screening will mean that student cannot attend the clinical practicum and will not be able to satisfactorily complete the course requirements.

 Following an alteration in a student's health status, the student may be required to submit health clearance before further participation in clinical activities.
 Professional practice requires that when the student is in the clinical area, the student must be free of any stressor that could potentially impair functioning.
 Students who are injured or become ill in the clinical area should immediately report the injury or illness to their clinical instructor.